 Academy of the Advocate | St. Andrews, Scotland

-Campbell Law students and faculty regularly partake in Baylor Law School’s academy of the Advocate in St. Andrews, Scotland.
+Campbell Law students and faculty regularly participate in Baylor Law School’s Academy of the Advocate in St. Andrews, Scotland.
 The two-week program focuses on appellate and trial advocacy, including the comparison of techniques used by American and British lawyers.
 The Academy of the Advocate is organized into three schools – the School of the Appeal, the School of the Trial, and the Advanced School of the Trial.

 Nottingham Law School | Nottingham, UK